-In 2023, a total of 59 disorientations were either reported to the Beach Lighting Officer, discovered on data sheets when turned in at the end of the season or discovered on the FWC reporting platform of Survey123 (Table 6).
-Disorientations occurred in 4.9 % of the overall 1,205 nests within St. Johns County beaches.
-Important factors that could have contributed to this number of disorientations are growth of vacation rentals and significant erosion from Hurricane Ian and Hurricane Nicole that occurred in late 2022.
+In 2024, a total of 87 disorientations were either reported to the Beach Lighting Officer, discovered on data sheets when turned in at the end of the season or discovered on the FWC reporting platform of Survey123 (Table 6).
+Disorientations occurred in 9.9 % of the overall 863 nests within St. Johns County beaches.
+The peak hatching season on St. Johns County Beaches is typically July and August which coincides with the higher number of disorientations during this time.
+Important factors that could have contributed to this number of disorientations are growth of vacation rentals and 11.9 miles of beach being nourished during the 2024 nesting season.